Designations Congruent with Things: Chapter 26

 But he doesn’t.

-It is Starr who opens the door.
+Starr opens the door.

-“Hermann,” the other man says expansively, apparently already somewhat intoxicated or, alternatively, feeling particularly American in the context of Saturday afternoon drinking.
+“Hermann,” the other man says expansively, already somewhat intoxicated or, alternatively, feeling particularly American in the context of Saturday afternoon drinking.
 “And oh my god,” Starr says to Newton.
 “Dr. Geiszler.
 You exist.”

 “Did you seriously read my book?”
-Starr asks, glancing from Newton to Hermann and back in open incredulity.
+Starr looks from Newton to Hermann and back in open incredulity.
 “Did you seriously like it?”

 “Um, obviously,” Newton replies.
 “How am I not going to love a book called Rediscovering Leibniz.
 I ask you.”

-The air is cool but the late afternoon sun is warm.
-Several people recognize Hermann and nod in greeting.
-The gathering is subdued and civilized and intent, animated mathematically themed discussions are audible from multiple directions.
-Hermann finds this entirely reassuring.
-His nerves begin to unwind themselves.
-It is exceedingly unlikely that anyone will ask Newton an overly personal, untoward question that will reveal what exactly it is that Hermann has communicated about their relationship.
-He is certain that he will be able to explain this as an aside, perhaps in several months, perhaps when Ms. Mori visits and she asks Newton how it is that he was able to secure a standing offer for a tenure track position, Hermann will simply say, “ah yes, I told them that—’
+It’s exceedingly unlikely that anyone will ask Newton an overly personal, untoward question that will reveal what Hermann has communicated about their relationship.
+He’s certain he’ll be able to explain this as an aside, perhaps in several months, perhaps when Ms. Mori visits and she asks Newton how he was able to secure a standing offer for a tenure track position, Hermann will simply say, “Ah yes, I told them that—”

-“Gottlieb’s rock star boyfriend!”
+“Gottlieb’s rockstar boyfriend!!”
 Starr announces to the assembled crowd of moderately inebriated graduate students and faculty as he gestures theatrically at Newton.

 In an ideal world, Hermann would die instantly.